***Reception - Click here to read our Useful Information sheet.

 Welcome to St John’s Early Years!
 We hope you enjoy the year ahead, where your child will experience lots of exciting new things, and will have the opportunity to learn a variety of new skills.

-- Teachers: Miss Bond (Funnybones), Miss Barker (Gruffalos), Mrs Keelan and Mrs Nicol (Additional teacher)
+- Teachers: Miss Bond (Funnybones), Miss Barker (Gruffalos)

-Reading is a big part of Reception and we love to read with our teachers and teaching assistants.
+Reading is a big part of Reception, we love to read with our teachers and teaching assistants.
 We take reading books home every day to read and share with our families.

 We visit our school library every Thursday.
 This is when we choose a book to take home and share.
 We can change our books every week.